gak92/Module01_Capstone_Project/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Thanks to the designed by [Cindy Shin in Behance](https://www.behance.net/adagio07)
-- Inspiration
+- Thanks to Microverse for this opportunity
-- etc
+- Thanks to my Coding Partners, Morning Session, Standup Team and Code Reviewers

 ## 📝 License